misrcrocodile/misr-server-docker/ReadMe.md

 This repo include setup of application suck as: Jupyter, Nextcloud.
 For running this project, run code below:
 ```
+# Turn on docker
 docker-compose up -d

+# Restart only one Container
+docker-compose restart nginx

+# create new one container
+docker-compose up nginx

+# Delete only one container
+docker-compose down nginx

+# Access to container
+docker exec -it nginx bash

+# See the log with following flag
+docker logs -f nginx

 ```

 ## 1. Nextcloud